 GENERAL TERMS AND CONDITIONS

-business company Moskito, spol. s r.o.,
+trading company Moskito, spol. s.r.o.,

 I. BASIC PROVISIONS

 1.5.
-Provisions deviating from the GTC can be agreed in the purchase contract concluded on the basis of individual negotiations between the buyer and the seller.
+Provisions deviating from the General Terms and Conditions can be negotiated in the purchase contract concluded on the basis of individual negotiations between the buyer and the seller.
 Deviating provisions in the purchase contract take precedence over these GTC.

 II.
 USER ACCOUNT

 2.1.
 Based on the buyer’s registration on the website, the buyer can access its user interface.
 The buyer can order goods from his user interface (hereinafter referred to as “user account”).
 The buyer can also order goods without registration directly from the store’s web interface.

 2.2.
 When registering on the website and when ordering goods, the buyer is obliged to enter all data correctly and truthfully.
 The buyer is obliged to update the data specified in the user account in case of any change.
 The data provided by the buyer in the user account and when ordering goods are considered correct by the seller.

 2.3.
 Access to the user account is secured by a username and password.
 The buyer is obliged to maintain confidentiality regarding the information necessary to access his user account and acknowledges that the seller is not responsible for the buyer’s breach of this obligation.

 2.4.
 The seller assumes that the user account is always used only by the buyer.
 In the event that the buyer allows the use of his user account by third parties, he himself is bound by such action, unless he proves otherwise.

 2.5.
 The seller can cancel the user account in the event that the buyer violates his obligations under the purchase agreement (T&C).